rus0000/jsinheritance/README.md

 #  JavaScript prototype-based inheritance visualized

 This post is actual only for:
 * ECMA-262 5th edition called ECMAScript 5 (ES5)
 * ECMA-262 6th edition called ECMAScript 2015 (ES6)

-This is a beginner-level post, just to clarify and visualize JavaScript prototype-based inheritance.
+This is a beginner-level post to clarify and visualize JavaScript prototype-based inheritance.

 ## Motivation
 A lot of incomplete and even wrong info can be found on Internet about JavaScript prototypal inheritance.
 I will just try to explain it again with help of diagrams.

-JavaScript inheritance understanding is important, even if you are not going to use JavaScript OOP patterns, since many of language built-in functionality based on inheritance.
+Understanding JavaScript inheritance mechanics is important, even if you don't plan to use JavaScript OOP patterns, since many of language built-in functionality based on inheritance.

 I am not advocating of using OOP patterns and "classical"-like inheritance in JavaScript at all.
 I personally prefer using "factory" and "mixin" instead of a "constructor" pattern.
 But this post is not about patterns, it is only about JavaScript prototype-based inheritance *mechanics* visualization.

 **Diagrams notation:**